anth2o/movexplo/README.md

 ## Roadmap

-- [ ] Use typer instead of argparse for the CLI
 - [ ] Improve the behaviour of movies discovery:
   - [ ] remove doubles
   - [ ] add the possibility to mask a movie